 The communication data on the SDO pin can be secured through the insertion of a Cyclic Redundancy Check (CRC) checksum at the end of each continuous reading sequence.
 The CRC checksum on the communications can be enabled or disabled through the EN_CRCCOM bit in the STATUSCOM register.
-The CRC message ensures the integrity of the read sequence bits transmitted on the SDO pin, and the CRC checksum is inserted in between each read sequence (see Figure 6-9).
+The CRC message ensures the integrity of the read sequence bits transmitted on the SDO pin and the CRC checksum is inserted in between each read sequence (see Figure 6-10).

-FIGURE 6-9: Continuous Read Sequences With and Without CRC Checksum Enabled.
+FIGURE 6-9: Continuous Read Sequences with and without CRC Checksum Enabled.

-The CRC checksum in the MCP3910 device uses the 16-bit CRC-16 ANSI polynomial as defined in the IEEE 802.3 standard: $x^{16} + x^{15} + x^2 + 1$.
+The CRC checksum in the MCP3918 device uses the 16-bit CRC-16 ANSI polynomial, as defined in the IEEE 802.3 standard: $x^{16} + x^{15} + x^2 + I$.
 This polynomial can also be noted as 0x8005.
-CRC-16 detects all single and double-bit errors, all errors with an odd number of bits, all burst errors of length 16 or less, and most errors for longer bursts.
-This allows an excellent coverage of the SPI communication errors that can happen in the system, and heavily reduces the risk of a miscommunication, even in noisy environments.
+CRC-16 detects all single and double-bit errors, all errors with an odd number of bits, all burst errors of length 16 or less and most errors for longer bursts.
+This allows an excellent coverage of the SPI communication errors that can happen in the system and heavily reduces the risk of a miscommunication, even under noisy environments.

-The CRC-16 format displayed on the SDO pin depends on the WIDTH_DATA<1> bit in the STATUSCOM register (see Figure 6-10).
+The CRC-16 format displayed on the SDO pin depends on the WIDTH_DATA[1] bit in the STATUSCOM register (see Figure 6-10).
 It can be either 16-bit or 32-bit format to be compatible with both 16-bit and 32-bit MCUs.
-The CRCCOM<15:0> bits calculated by the MCP3910 device are not depending on the format (the device always calculates only a 16-bit CRC checksum). lt is recommended to keep WIDTH DATA<1> = WIDTH CRC when the CRC checksum is enabled.
-If a 32-bit MCU is used in the application, it is recommended to use 32-bit formats (WIDTH DATA<1> = WIDTH CRC= 1) only.
+The CRCREG[15:0] bits, calculated by the MCP3918 device, are not dependent on the format (the device always calculates only a 16-bit CRC checksum).
+It is recommended to keep WIDTH_DATA[1] = WIDTH_CRC when the CRC checksum is enabled.
+If a 32-bit MCU is used in the application, it is recommended to use 32-bit formats (WIDTH_DATA[1] = WIDTH_CRC = 1) only.